Hello Fellow Readers,

-While some of what I learned may come to fruition, the biggest takeaway was from the garden which a fellow word-camper brought to life.
-In the early eighties, Alex from Montclair worked for Avis Campbell who was in her eighties at the time.
+While some of what I learned may come to fruition, the biggest takeaway was from the garden, which a fellow word-camper brought to life.
+In the early eighties, Alex from Montclair worked for Avis Campbell, who was in her eighties at the time.
 “She kept a dozen or so clients,” Alex explained, “to get out of the house.”
 She recalls Avis graduated from the Rhode Island School of Design as a Landscape Architect, one of the few women in the day.
 “She was no-nonsense but kind.”
 Alex shared how they meticulously pruned an expansive boxwood hedge using only a knife to be sure there would be no brown wounded tips.
-After which, Avis treated the crew to ice cream.
+After this, Avis treated the crew to ice cream.

 According to the garden club’s website, Campbell’s design was “inspired by the Wheel of Life.”
 I would bet the Tibetan Wheel of Life, the cycle of life, death, and rebirth, rather than modern-day versions by motivation speakers who add things like work, fitness, and finances to the wheel.

 Garden Dilemmas?
 AskMaryStone@gmail.com

-There’s a hybrid of Cornus Kousa and our native Cornus florida that are often used in the landscape… find out why in a previous column titled Doggone Dogwood Disease.
+There’s a hybrid of Cornus Kousa and our native Cornus florida that are often used in the landscape to find out why in a previous column titled Doggone Dogwood Disease.